RedWhite's 2022/2023 product roadmap is available here. I recommend reading it first.

 - Winter Bib Tights - self explanatory.

 It's been 1 year so far and all 3 products are getting popular as more customers try them and spread the word.
+Jury is still out on Entry Bib Short since sales are not as high as I expected.

 The Cull Continues with a product once sacred